mochajs/mocha/docs/index.md

 possible browser version to necessarily work.

-Enable Mocha's web notifications with a slight modification to your client-side mocha HTML.
+Enable Mocha's web notifications with a slight modification to your client-side Mocha HTML.
 Add a call to `mocha.growl()` prior to running your tests as shown below:

 ```html